Wahiawa General Hospital

 - Wahiawa General Hospital is NOT a scheduled COVID-19 testing location and will only test for COVID-19 in an emergency situation.
 If you are feeling ill or have any reason to believe you may have come in contact with someone diagnosed with COVID-19, please contact YOUR PERSONAL PHYSICIAN for more information or to request being tested for COVID-19

-- If you have any questions regarding the impacts that COVID-19 is having on Wahiawa General Hospital please submit them to our Communications Department at email@example.com
+- If you have any questions regarding the impacts that COVID-19 is having on Wahiawa General Hospital please submit them to our Administrative Assistant, Ashley Ballesteros at email@example.com

 - For more information regarding COVID-19, please visit the CDC website or the Hawaii State Department of Health website